DAILY QB RANKINGS

 What is the difference between HeyTC’s QB Rating and ESPN’s QBR?

-QBR is an outdated model that doesn’t take into account whether the quarterback won the game—its first flaw.
+QBR is an outdated model that doesn’t really take into account whether the quarterback won the game—its first flaw.
 Winning is everything; who cares if Quarterback X has the highest QBR but doesn’t win games?
 Its second flaw is that it doesn’t factor in playoff and Super Bowl success.

 By contrast, the HeyTC QB Rating is a composite score evaluating a quarterback’s tenure, factoring in regular-season performance, fantasy football value, playoff success, and overall franchise legacy.